Simplified or Traditional Chinese, Mandarin or Cantonese?

 So, in the end, it comes down to the geographic location of your target audience.
 If you find it in mainland China, Simplified Chinese is the way to go.
 If your potential customers are mainly based in Hong Kong and Taiwan, Traditional Chinese is what you want to translate your documents and services to.
 An interesting quirk in this equation is that most Chinese living in the Hong Kong and Taiwan can read Simplified Chinese, but the majority of residents from the People’s Republic have trouble deciphering Traditional characters.

-If you liked this post you may also enjoy Social Media in China and To Bow or Not to Bow: Traveling to China on Business.
+If you liked this post you may also enjoy China: Where All the Rules of Marketing Matter and To Bow or Not to Bow: Traveling to China on Business.